 How to Advocate for Yourself in Social Situations With a Rare Disease

-Here are a few examples of how I have learned to advocate for myself over the years:
+Here are a few examples of how I have learned to advocate for myself over the years.

-Stop apologizing and normalize expressing your needs
+Stop apologizing for your health needs

 Then, one of my friends helped teach me this lesson.
 She told me, "Jessica, STOP apologizing.
 This is your health.
 It's not optional.
 It's something you NEED."